 What Is the Hottest City in California?
-2023 Update
+Facts & FAQs (2024 Update)

 The hottest city in California is Furnace Creek.
-Furnace Creek is located in Death Valley, a place so hot that it is consistently ranked as the hottest place in the world, not just the hottest place in California.
-The hottest day on record actually happened in Furnace Creek in 1913, with temperatures reaching 134°F.
+Furnace Creek is located in Death Valley, which is so hot that it is consistently ranked as the hottest place in the world, not just the hottest place in California.
+The hottest day on record occurred in Furnace Creek in 1913, with temperatures reaching 134°F.

 Furnace Creek: The Hottest City in California

 Furnace Creek1 is located in Inyo County, California.
-It is very close to Las Vegas, making it right on the border between California and Nevada.
-This town is right next to Death Valley.
+It is very close to Las Vegas and is on the border between California and Nevada.
+The town is right next to Death Valley.
 It is even the location of the visitor’s center, headquarters, and museum of Death Valley National Park.
-The city itself only covers about 31.5 square miles and is home to only about 136 people as of 2020.
+The city covers about 31.5 square miles and is home to only about 136 people as of 2020.